 Features of New Hampshire’s waiver design includes:

-United States Department of Education Resources
+Additional resources from the United States Department of Education

 Acrobat Reader format.
 You can download a free reader from Adobe.